TRASH STICKER PROGRAM:

 Trash & Recycling Schedule

-Trash cans are picked up from the rear of the house/building.
-Do not place trash cans at the curb.
-Recycling, large items, yard waste and limbs may be set out at the curb after 6:00 pm the day prior to scheduled pick up.
+Trash cans, recycling, large items, yard waste and limbs may be set out at the curb after 6:00 pm the day prior to scheduled pick up.
 All trash, recycling, large items, yard waste and brush to be picked up must be set out by 7:00 am the day of pick up.

 The only holidays when Rumpke does not collect trash are Christmas Day and New Year’s Day.
 In those cases, they will collect trash the day after the holiday.